duyenlnmd/duyenlnmd/README.md

 - 👋 Hi, I’m Duyen Le!
 - 🌱 I’m currently learning Astronomy, ReactJS, MySQL, etc.
-- 💞️ I’m looking to collaborate on any projects that would be beneficial to the future of humanity.
+- 💞️ I’m looking to collaborate on any projects that would be beneficial to the future of humanity

 ## 🚀 Languages and Tools: